mauricemanktelow/Prep4Translit/README.md

 # Prep4Translit
 ## Description

-The program imports a Microsoft word document (docx) and creates a new version which, by default, duplicates all Greek and Hebrew text in readiness for producing a transliteration using SIL's TECkit program.
+The program imports a Microsoft word document (docx) and creates a new version which, by default, it can duplicates Greek, Hebrew, Syriac and Arabic text in readiness for producing a transliteration using SIL's TECkit program.
 (It can be extended to other language sets - see below for more detail)

 For example:
-*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היי in the Qal binyan*
+*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היה in the Qal binyan*
 would become
-*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היי} היי} in the Qal binyan*
+*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היה} היה} in the Qal binyan*

 ## Preparation
 Before running the program, the original Word file to be processed should define a unique style which can be applied to the transliterated text.